-For users of the Standalone version, who were already sharing the database between multiple computers in other ways - most likely using Transfer your Data between Computers, just make sure you do the initial install of the Web Network Version, and conversion, on a computer that has the latest version of your database on it.
+For users of the Standalone version, who were already sharing the database between multiple computers in other ways - using the Cloud Storage Service or Transfer your Data between Computers, just make sure you do the initial install of the Web Network Version, and conversion, on a computer that has the latest version of your database on it.
 You can then assign logins to the other users as explained in Web Network Version User Management, then they can install the Web Network Version and login to your shared web database.

 If one user is using the Web Network Version, all users have to, or you will not be accessing the same copy of the database!

 See Web Network Version Login and Initial Setup for further details.